Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 Single Embryo Transfer (SET or eSET)

-A(n) (Elective) Single Embryo Transfer is the practice of transferring only one embryo into a woman’s uterus.
-This offers a reduced chance of multiples while maintaining a very similar rate of pregnancy.
-Due to the reduced risk of an eSET along with having a very similar rate of pregnancy, eSET has quickly become the gold standard practice for transferring embryos with an IVF procedure.
+Due to the reduced risk of an eSET along with having a very similar rate of pregnancy, eSET has quickly become the standard of practice for transferring embryos with an IVF procedure.

 Multiple Embryo Transfer